-So there I was, in Glacier National Park when a I woke up next to my fire and saw a bigass grizzly about ten feet away...
+So there I was, in Glacier National Park, when I woke up next to the fire and saw a full-grown grizzly bear just a few yards away...

 So, my friend from wildland firefighting and I drove up from Missoula, where I was living at the time, to Glacier National Park.
 It’s absolutely breathtaking there by the way.
 We spent the day hiking in the dramatic mountains along the Going to the Sun Highway.
 We saw some high elevation animals like mountain goats and big horned sheep.
 When the day was coming to an end, we headed down the east side of the pass, just outside of the park's boundary to the very small town of St. Mary, MT.
 We ate, drank, and made a fire at our vacant KOA cabin in the campground where I used to work.